czi-ai/transcriptformer/README.md

 - Cell embeddings are stored in `obsm['embeddings']`
 - Original cell metadata is preserved in the `obs` dataframe
 - Log-likelihood scores (if available) are stored in `uns['llh']`

-#### Output:

-The inference results will be saved to the specified output directory.
-The script will generate:

-1. Gene embeddings for each cell
-2. Log-likelihood scores
-3. Metadata from the original dataset

-Results are saved in HDF5 format with the same structure as the input data, with additional embedding matrices and likelihood scores.

 For detailed configuration options, see the `conf/inference_config.yaml` file.